ksu-cis300-master/KSU-CIS-Fall2023-hw6.github.io/docs/index.md

 <img src="images\ClassDiagram.png" alt="ClassDiagram" style="zoom:67%;" />

 The **UserInterface** class implements the GUI (see below).
 The **NetworkGraph** class implements the graph combining the flow network and the residual capacity graph.
 The **EdgeData** class stores the data on each edge.
 Each of these is described in detail in the coding requirements that follow.
+The names of all **public** members need to match those shown above so that the provided unit test code compiles.
+You may use different names for **private** members, as long as you follow the [naming conventions for CIS 300](https://cis300.cs.ksu.edu/appendix/style/naming/index.html).

 ## Coding Requirements